ibdgc/idhub/docs/for-data-curators/ingestion-overview.md

 ### Stage 3: Loading - Committing to the Database

-The **Table Loader** service takes the validated fragments from the queue and loads them into the main IDHub database.
+The **Table Loader** service takes the validated fragments from the queue and loads them into the main IDhub database.

 *   **Batch Processing**: Data is loaded in batches for efficiency and safety.
 *   **Intelligent Updates**: The loader knows whether to insert a new record or update an existing one based on its unique "natural key".
-For example, if a `dna` sample with the same `sample_id` and `global_subject_id` already exists, the loader will update it instead of creating a duplicate.
+For example, if a `genotype` record with the same `genotype_id` already exists, the loader will update it instead of creating a duplicate.
 *   **Transactional Safety**: If any part of a batch fails, the entire batch is rolled back to prevent partially loaded or inconsistent data.

-Once this stage is complete, the data is officially in IDHub and accessible through the NocoDB interface and other tools.
+Once this stage is complete, the data is officially in IDhub and accessible through the NocoDB interface and other tools.